gboeing/osmnx/docs/getting-started.rst

 Thus, a one-way street will be represented with a single directed edge from node *u* to node *v*, but a bidirectional street will be represented with two reciprocal directed edges (with identical geometries): one from node *u* to node *v* and another from *v* to *u*, to represent both possible directions of flow.
 Because these graphs are nonplanar, they correctly model the topology of interchanges, bridges, and tunnels.
 That is, edge crossings in a two-dimensional plane are not intersections in an OSMnx model unless they represent true junctions in the three-dimensional real world.

+Under the hood, OSMnx does several things to generate the best possible model.
+It initially creates a 500m-buffered graph before truncating it to your desired query area, to ensure accurate streets-per-node stats and to attenuate graph perimeter effects.
+It also simplifies the graph topology as discussed in the following section.

 Topology Clean-Up
 ^^^^^^^^^^^^^^^^^

-OSMnx's :code:`simplification` module automatically processes network topology from the original raw OpenStreetMap data such that nodes represent intersections/dead-ends and edges represent the street segments that link them.
+The :code:`simplification` module automatically processes network topology from the original raw OpenStreetMap data such that nodes represent intersections/dead-ends and edges represent the street segments that link them.
 This takes two primary forms: graph simplification and intersection consolidation.

 **Graph simplification** cleans up the graph's topology so that nodes represent intersections or dead-ends and edges represent street segments.
 This is important because in OpenStreetMap raw data, ways comprise sets of straight-line segments between nodes: that is, nodes are vertices for streets' curving line geometries, not just intersections and dead-ends.
 By default, OSMnx simplifies this topology by discarding non-intersection/dead-end nodes while retaining the complete true edge geometry as an edge attribute.